Bengal Nagpur Railway FC

 Bengal Nagpur Railway Football Club (also known as BNR Recreation Club) is an Indian institutional football club based in Kolkata, West Bengal.
 Founded in 1929, the club competes in the Premier Division B of the Calcutta Football League.

 History

-The Bengal Nagpur Railway Recreation Club was established in 1929 as the recreational arm of Bengal Nagpur Railway (BNR), now known as South Eastern Railway (one of the companies, credited for pioneering the development of railways in eastern and central India).
-The BNR Club were associated with sports like Football, Cricket, Field hockey and Water Polo.
+The Bengal Nagpur Railway Recreation Club was established in 1929 as the recreational arm of Bengal Nagpur Railway (BNR), now known as South Eastern Railway (one of the companies credited for pioneering the development of railways in eastern and central India).
+The BNR Club was associated with numerous sports including football, cricket, field hockey and water polo.

-The Bengal Nagpur Railway FC reached the first division of Calcutta Football League in 1949 and as an institutional team was a force to reckon in Kolkata football during their golden period in the 1960s.
-They won the prestigious IFA Shield in 1963 and Rovers Cup in 1964–65.
-BNR also achieved success at the 1967 Durand Cup, in which they finished as runners-up.
+BNR reached the first division of Calcutta Football League in 1949 and as an institutional team was a force to reckon in Kolkata football during their golden period in the 1960s.
+They won prestigious IFA Shield in 1963, and ended up as runners-up in 1966. and Rovers Cup in 1964–65.
+They also achieved success at the 1967 Durand Cup, by finishing as runners-up.
+The club later took part in 1985 IFA Shield, where they faced noted Uruguayan club Centro Atlético Fénix.
+The club was later briefly managed by legendary Indian footballer Tulsidas Balaram.
+Later in the 1990s, BNR consecutively appeared in Super Division of the CFL, playing home matches at the Rabindra Sarobar Stadium.